 How to push results further

-- For Meta video, the hook must work with sound off — design for captions + visual.
+- For Meta and TikTok video, the hook must work with sound off.
+Design for captions plus visual, since most feed viewing starts muted.

 - Build a hook bank of 20+ variants before launching a new product; you will burn through 6-8 in the first 30 days.